kencx/homelab/README.md

 ## Provisioning

-This repository aims to provision a functional cluster from scratch with manual intervention.
+This repository aims to provision a functional cluster from scratch without manual intervention.
 It uses:

 - Packer for creating golden images in Proxmox